thestubborndev/finance_tracker_server/README.md

 #### Open Exchange Rates (Optional)

-If you are interested in updating the USD value of holdings denominated in fiat currencies, you can [sign up for an Open Exchange Rates account](https://openexchangerates.org/) and get a free API key.
+If you are interested in updating the USD value of assets denominated in fiat currencies, you can [sign up for an Open Exchange Rates account](https://openexchangerates.org/) and get a free API key.
 Set in the config file or set it as an environment variable.

 Config.js File Location: